digrec/kuna/README.md

 Release Please GitHub Action maintains Release PRs on each push to the main branch.

 * Project CHANGELOG.md is generated from Conventional Commits.
-* Semantic release version is automatically updated in app build.gradle and here in README.
+* Semantic release version is automatically updated in app build.gradle.kts and here in README.

 Once a release PR is merged, Release Please tags the new release commit and creates a corresponding GitHub Release based on the tag.